arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/Notes/Important_topic.md

 * Remember the **above concept**. [**IMPORTANT**]
 * If it was normal **static scoping** then we wouldn't have to go back to **m()** instead we could have take the value of **a** from the **global declaration of 'a'**.

+> Dynamic Scoping -> Dynamic scoping means from stack trace it will take value that is value of a from function it called pass by reference means value will be retained if changes outside function so D is correct